01/11/22 12:00 PM CT

 All Recipients must maintain compliance with Program requirements through the term of the Deferred Loan Agreement or Grant Contact Agreement; however, Minnesota Housing strongly encourages Recipients to assess local housing needs beyond the initial funding term.
 Projects that remain available and affordable to the local workforce beyond the initial funding term will further strengthen the community by providing a long-term housing asset.
 Recipients are encouraged to look beyond the initial funding term to address local workforce housing needs into the foreseeable future.

 Eligible Uses of Funds:

 Funds are available for Qualified Expenditures of project-specific costs resulting in the direct development of Market Rate Residential Rental Properties.
 The rental properties would serve employees of businesses located in the Eligible Project Area or surrounding area.
 Recipients or Subrecipients can award funds in the form of grants or loans.
-If Recipients or Subrecipients award funds as a loan, then the loan terms must be as set forth in section 3.02 of the Program Guide.
+If Recipients or Subrecipients award funds as a loan, then the loan terms must be as set forth in section 3.03 of this program guide.
 In addition, fees or interest charged cannot unduly enrich any parties involved and must not exceed the estimated amount to cover administrative expenses of the Program.

 Eligible types of housing include new construction or acquisition and rehabilitation or reuse of an existing property that is not currently used for housing.

 An individual project award cannot exceed 25 percent of the total development costs.

 Grant terms will be three years.
 Deferred loans will: (i) be unsecured; (ii) have a 0% interest rate; and (iii) will be forgiven after three years.
 Construction must begin within 12 months of signing the Contract.
 Construction completion must occur within 24 months of construction start.
 Minnesota Housing reserves the right to extend or amend Contracts.